sfushidahardy/SSEA-Linear-Algebra-22/README.md

 ### Subspaces, Dimension, Spans

 The third big topic is bases, subspaces, dimension, and spans.
 The idea of bases and spanning sets is introduced in _Spanning Sets_.
-Next, students practice changing between bases in _Basis Ladder_, which is really an activity about checking whether or not a set spans, and whether or not it has no redundancy.
+Next, students practice changing between bases in _Basis Ladder_, which is really an activity about checking whether or not a set has a redundancy.
 Finally students work on _Practice with Bases_ which consists of various different problems relating bases to earlier topics.
 > [Spanning Sets](https://github.com/sfushidahardy/SSEA-Linear-Algebra-Activities/blob/main/SubspaceDimensionSpan/SpanningSets)
 >
 > [Basis Ladder](https://github.com/sfushidahardy/SSEA-Linear-Algebra-Activities/blob/main/SubspaceDimensionSpan/BasisLadder)